-- \ddot{Y} our quarterly and annual results of operations are likely to vary significantly; - Ÿ seasonal and other variations related to our revenue recognition may cause significant fluctuations in our results of operations and cash flows: - \ddot{Y} we rely on sales to and renewals from a relatively small number of large customers for a substantial portion of our revenues; - Ÿ our services revenues produce lower gross margins than our license and maintenance revenues, and increases in services revenues as a percentage of total revenues could adversely affect our overall gross margins and profitability; - Ÿ assertions by third parties that we violate their intellectual property rights could substantially harm our business; - Ÿ we face intense competition in our market; - Ÿ weakened global economic conditions may adversely affect the P&C insurance industry including the rate of information technology spending; - Ÿ our product development and sales cycles are lengthy, and we may incur significant expenses prior to earning corresponding revenues; and - Ÿ our two largest stockholders, U.S. Venture Partners and Bay Partners, will own 46.1% of our stock and will continue to have effective control over our management and affairs and other matters requiring stockholder approval after the completion of this offering.
+- Ÿ our quarterly and annual results of operations are likely to vary significantly; - Ÿ seasonal and other variations related to our revenue recognition may cause significant fluctuations in our results of operations and cash flows: - \ddot{Y} we rely on sales to and renewals from a relatively small number of large customers for a substantial portion of our revenues; - Ÿ our services revenues produce lower gross margins than our license and maintenance revenues, and increases in services revenues as a percentage of total revenues could adversely affect our overall gross margins and profitability; - Ÿ assertions by third parties that we violate their intellectual property rights could substantially harm our business; - Ÿ we face intense competition in our market; - Ÿ weakened global economic conditions may adversely affect the P&C insurance industry including the rate of information technology spending; - Ÿ our product development and sales cycles are lengthy, and we may incur significant expenses prior to earning corresponding revenues; and - Ÿ our two largest stockholders, U.S. Venture Partners and Bay Partners, will own 34.5% of our stock upon the completion of this offering and may continue to have effective control over our management and affairs and other matters requiring stockholder approval after the completion of this offering.